Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Management-Layer/0-intro-management-layer.md

 The term "management layer" is somewhat generic, and can also be referred to by a few other terms such as "orchestration layer," "management/control plane," "central manager," etc.
 Different software products may have their own "productized" name as well.

-Generally speaking, the primary use case for this component is to provide a higher-level, more centralized view of all the devices, workloads, configurations, policies, etc. of the lower-level devices in the infrastructure.
+Generally speaking, the primary use case for this "management layer" component is to provide a higher-level, more centralized view of all the devices, workloads, configurations, policies, etc. of the lower-level components in the infrastructure.

 !!! example "EXAMPLE"